Use these tips to plan for successful experiential learning:

 - Follow the Eight Principles of Good Practice (as stated by the National Society for Experiential Education) to plan a successful activity that is integrated into the course, with clear and transparent evaluation processes and criteria, and with time and a mechanism for reflection.

-- Complete a risk assessment of the activity according to the steps in the Risk Assessment Guide and take measures to minimize and manage the risk.
+- Complete a risk assessment of the activity according to the Guide to Risk Management for Experiential Learning and take measures to minimize and manage the risk.

-- If the activity is off-campus, consult with Legal and Risk Management and complete the necessary risk management forms.
+- If the activity is off-campus, consult with Legal Services and complete the necessary risk management forms.

 - If an external partner is included, clearly communicate to all involved the expectations and role of the partner, of the students and of the faculty coordinator.